-If two or three donors match donations for just one day this creates tremendous opportunity.
-Feature these champions throughout your fundraising campaign in emails, on your donation website and social media pages.
+If two or three donors match donations for just one day this creates a tremendous opportunity.
+Feature these champions throughout your fundraising campaign in emails, on your donation website and on social media pages.

 5. Create Fundraising Videos

-Adding images to your fundraising videos has an even greater affect.
+Adding images to your fundraising videos has an even greater effect.
 The pictures will stay in the minds of donors and accompany the story.
 Add an urgent deadline to your fundraising appeal.
-Tell them why time is of the essence, weather it is keeping your program open or providing a tax deduction.
+Tell them why time is of the essence, whether it is keeping your program open or providing a tax deduction.

 6. Bring Fresh Content